ietf-rats/draft-birkholz-rats-corim/draft-birkholz-rats-corim.md

 Both types of extensibility also allow for the definition of new nested maps that again in includes additionally defined keys.

+## Type Names, Prefixes, and Namespaces

+The semantics of the information elements (attributes) defined by CoRIM, CoMID, and CoSWID are sometimes very similar, but do not share the same scope or are slightly different.
+In order to not overload the semantics of the already existing semantics of the software-centric IANA registries of CoSWID with, for example, hardware-centric semantics of CoMID, new type names are introduce.
+For example: both CoSWID and CoMID define a tag-id.
+As CoSWID already specifies "tag-id", CoMID prefixes that type name with "comid." to disambiguate the context, resulting in "comid.tag-id".
+This prefixing provides a well-defined scope for the use of that the named type defined in this document and guarantees interoperability (no type name collisions) with the CoSWID CDDL definition.
+Effectively, the prefixes used in this specification enable simple hierarchical namespaces.
+The prefixing introduced is also based on the anticipated namespace features for CDDL. <!-- FIXME: ref to upcoming CDDL Namespaces I-D -->

 ## Concise RIM extension points

 The following CDDL sockets (extension points) are defined in the CoRIM specification, which allow the addition of new information structures to their respective CDDL groups.